 Security systems can generate a large number of alerts, but only a small number are a genuine risk to the organization.
-Broken business processes, false positives, and minor breaches can create noise that make the task of identifying data theft activity challenging, not to mention increase operational costs.
+When there are broken business processes, false positives and minor breaches can create noise that make the task of identifying data theft activity challenging, not to mention increase operational costs.